 To help navigate the regulatory processes and procedures required to open a compliant busines within the local area, we have developed a suite of easy-to-use guides.

 The guides focus on small bars, office space, retail space (including pop-up retail space), cafés and restaurants.

 The City owns a number of properties across our local area, including retail and office space.
 We make best use of our properties for the development of small, creative businesses through our Creative hubs program.

 Also, our Creative Spaces website is a free resource where you can find or list space to rent in order to create, develop and exhibit or perform work.

 We are continually looking for ways to introduce new, exciting businesses in our local area.
-As part of the City's 1-year food truck trial, 9 food trucks have been operating day and night offfering diverse dining options.
+As part of the City's food truck program, food trucks have been operating day and night offering diverse dining options.

 In an effort to reactivate parts of the city centre and to build a diverse, eclectic and unique night-time culture, we have encouraged the development of new licensed premises through our focus on small bars.

 The City encourages building owners or tenants to make improvements to their shopfront that without financial help may not be able to happen.